Mercedes McCambridge: Radio

 She frequently performed feature roles on the CBS Radio Mystery Theater, and was an original cast member on Guiding Light (before the Bauers took over as the central characters).
-She also starred in her own show, Defense Attorney on ABC 1951–52, as Martha Ellis Bryan.
+She also starred in her own show, Defense Attorney, on ABC 1951–52, as Martha Ellis Bryan.

-From June 22, 1953, to March 5, 1954, McCambridge starred in the soap opera Family Skeleton on CBS.
+From June 22, 1953, to March 5, 1954, she starred in the soap opera Family Skeleton on CBS.

 Television

 McCambridge played Katherine Wells in Wire Service, a drama series that aired on ABC during 1956–57, produced by Desilu Productions.

 The series starred McCambridge, George Brent, and Dane Clark as reporters for the fictional Trans Globe Wire Service.

-In the season one episode of the original Lost in Space series "The Space Croppers", first aired on CBS on March 30, 1966, McCambridge played Sybilla, the matriarch of a family of supernatural space farmers.
+In the season one episode of the original Lost in Space series "The Space Croppers", aired on CBS in March 1966, McCambridge played Sybilla, the matriarch of a family of supernatural space farmers.